-Fishing Spiders are large nocturnal hunter spiders that find their prey around water.
-Many times you’ll see them on the docks by a lake during the day.
+Several different species are found here, and they are all large nocturnal spiders that find their prey around water.
+You’ll often see them on the docks by a lake during the day.

 These arachnids have special short velvet-like hairs that don’t get wet, allowing them to stand or run on the water.
-They wait for prey to make a ripple and then race across the water to grab it.
-Most Fishing Spider species eat insects, but some species can catch small fish.
+They wait for prey to make a ripple, then race across the water to grab it.
+Most fishing spiders eat insects, but some species can catch small fish.

-They can also climb underwater because of their special lungs, which help them breathe while submerged.
-However, this trapped air makes them float, so they need to hold onto a rock or plant, or they will just float up to the surface.
+They can also hunt underwater because of their specialized lungs, which help them breathe while submerged.
+However, the air in their lungs makes them float, so they need to hold onto a rock or plant, or they will rise to the surface.

-#15.
+#8.
 Common House Spider

 - Parasteatoda tepidariorum